mukeshdroid/mukeshdroid.github.io/_drafts/Overcomplicated-take-on-In-person-Secret-Santa-allocation.markdown

 The second requirement of irreflexity ensures we are not assigned as our own secret santa.
 The third property of randomness ensures that the draws are fair and cannot be influenced.
 The fourth requirement of anonimity tells that we can know no information about allocation should be revealed.
 For two participants, we know the allocation (duh!).
 However, we still donot invalidate our requirement 4 as it was deducible just from requiremnt 2.

 The last requiremnt is what is missing from our naive scheme above.
-We want verfiabiloity i.e, the ability to idenitfy the secret santa assigned to the party who didnt get the gift.
+We want verfiability i.e, the ability to idenitfy the secret santa assigned to the party who didnt get the gift.

 ## A better Approach